ADD CONDITION

 Warnings and Precautions

 If you experience a severe sore throat that lasts more than two days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, it’s important to consult your doctor right away.
-These symptoms could indicate a more serious issue that needs attention.
+Additionally, if you have a cough that persists for more than a week, recurs, or comes with fever, rash, or a persistent headache, you should stop taking the medication and call your doctor, as this could indicate a serious condition.

 Overdose